A Gym Is Going To Start Offering Napping Classes — & For Good Reason

 Deskercise, yoga with baby animals, prancing around the park — fitness fads come and go.
-But a fitness centre in Sidcup is giving weary gym goers one workout that almost anyone can commit to.
+But a fitness center in the U.K. is giving weary gymgoers one workout that almost anyone can commit to.

 Mashable reports that David Lloyd Clubs is offering a 60-minute class called Napercise.
 People attending the classes aren't sweating it out, they're catching ZZZs and getting away from their to-do lists.